enhariharan/aws-solutions-architect-training/module_2_elastic_load_balancer/assignment_1_elb/assignment_1_elb.md

 ## Answer

 ### 1. Create 3 EC2 instances
-* Follow the steps mentioned in the file _aws-solutions-architect-training/module_1_elastic_compute_and_storage_volumes/assignment_1_ec2/assignment_1_ec2.md_ to create an EC2 instance.
+* Follow the steps mentioned in the file _aws-solutions-architect-training/module_1_elastic_compute_and_storage_volumes/assignment_1_ec2/assignment_1_ec2.md_ to create an EC2 instance and install/configure nginx.
-* Repeat the same steps 2 more times to create 3 EC2 instances.
+* Repeat the same steps to create 3 EC2 instances, as briefly described below.
+  * Instance 1: Ubuntu t2.micro EC2 instance, 64-bit (x86), tag **module_1_assignment_1_ec2_vm1**, new inbound TCP rule on port 81 allowing TCP to 0.0.0.0/0
+  * Instance 2: Ubuntu t2.micro EC2 instance, 64-bit (x86), tag **module_1_assignment_1_ec2_vm2**, new inbound TCP rule on port 81 allowing TCP to 0.0.0.0/0
+  * Instance 3: Ubuntu t2.micro EC2 instance, 64-bit (x86), tag **module_1_assignment_1_ec2_vm3**, new inbound TCP rule on port 81 allowing TCP to 0.0.0.0/0
+  * On all 3 EC2 instances, do the following steps:
+    * Install nginx
+    * Create a new nginx configuration file in /etc/nginx/sites-enabled/module_1_assignment_1_web_server_landing_site to listen on port 81.
+    * Create a new index.html file in /var/www/module_1_assignment_1_web_server_landing_site/index.html
+    * Verify that the new index.html can be accessed from the browser by providing the dnsname and port 81 in the address bar.

-### 2. Create 3 Classic Load Balancer
+### 2. Create a Classic Load Balancer
 ### 3. Register the 3 EC2 insances to the Classic Load Balancer
 ### 4. Migrate the Classic Load Balancer into an Application Load Balancer